samberthol/adk-demo/README.md

 3.  **Make script executable:**

-        chmod +x build_then_run.sh
+        chmod +x setup_trigger.sh

 4.  **Run the script:**

-        ./build_then_run.sh
+        ./setup_trigger.sh

-This script uses Cloud Build to create a Docker image, pushes it to Artifact Registry, and deploys it as a service on Cloud Run.
+This script creates a Cloud Build Trigger that will watch the repo set in the .env file and will create a Cloud Build that will cast the Docker containers in Cloud Run from the Artefact Registry.
+Adjust the env variables accordingly at the beginning of the script.

 ## Configuration Notes